AKloc/BookNotes/Digital Minimalism.md

 - Amish aren't luddites; they're DELIBERATE in which technologies they use and don't use. e.g. - cars aren't allowed because it eats away from families spending time together, visiting the sick in the community, etc.
 - DECLUTTER STEPS:
 	- STEP 1: Define your technology rules
+		- Try to get away from completely optional stuff
+		- It's OK to set qualifiers for some things ("Operating Procedures") - e.g., I'll only access Instagram from a PC
 	- STEP 2: Take a 30 day break
 	- STEP 3: Reintroduce technology